Optimal Exploration-Exploitation in a Multi-Armed-Bandit Problem with Non-stationary Rewards: Introduction

-Departure from the stationarity assumption that has dominated much of the MAB literature raises fundamental questions as to how one should model temporal uncertainty in rewards, and how to benchmark performance of candidate policies.
-One extreme view, is to allow the reward realizations of arms to be selected at any point in time by an {\it adversary}.
-These ideas have their origins in game theory with the work of \cite{Bla1956} and \cite{Han1957}, and have since seen significant development; \cite{Foster-Vohra} and \cite{Cesa-Bia-Lugosi} provide reviews of this line of research.
-Within this so called {\it adversarial} formulation, the efficacy of a policy over a given time horizon $T$ is often measured relative to a benchmark which is defined by the single best action one could have taken in hindsight (after seeing all reward realizations).
-The single best action benchmark represents a \emph{static} oracle, as it is constrained to a single (static) action.
-For obvious reasons, this static oracle can perform quite poorly relative to a ``dynamic oracle'' that follows the optimal \emph{dynamic} sequence of actions, as the latter optimizes the (expected) reward at each time instant over all possible actions.\footnote{Under non-stationary reward structure it is immediate that the single best action may be sub-optimal in a large number of decision epochs, and the gap between the performance of the static and the dynamic oracles can grow linearly with $T$.} Thus, a potential limitation of the adversarial framework is that even if a policy has a ``small'' regret relative to a static oracle, there is no guarantee with regard to its performance relative to the dynamic oracle.
+An alternative and more pessimistic approach views the MAB problem as a game between the policy designer (gambler) and nature (adversary), where the latter can change the reward distribution of the arms at every instance of play.
+These ideas dates back to work of \cite{Bla1956} and \cite{Han1957} and has since seen significant development; \cite{Foster-Vohra}, \cite{Cesa-Bia-Lugosi}, and \cite{Bub-Ces2012} provide reviews of this line of research.
+Within this so called {\it adversarial} formulation, the efficacy of a policy over a given time horizon $T$ is measured relative to a benchmark which is defined by the {\it single best action in hindsight}; the best action that could have been taken after seeing all reward realizations.
+The single best action represents a \emph{static oracle} and the regret in this formulation uses that as a benchmark.
+For obvious reasons, this static oracle can perform quite poorly relative to a {\it dynamic oracle} that follows the dynamic optimal sequence of actions, as the latter optimizes the (expected) reward at each time instant.\footnote{Under non-stationary reward structure it is immediate that the single best action may be sub-optimal in a large number of decision epochs, and the gap between the performance of the static and the dynamic oracles can grow linearly with $T$.} Thus, a potential limitation of the adversarial framework is that even if a policy exhibits a ``small'' regret relative to the static oracle, there is no guarantee it will perform well with respect to the more stringent dynamic oracle.